xmidt-org/docs/README.md

 ### Automatic Production Deployment

 Pull requests should contain the newly built site, in the `docs/` folder.
-When changes to the `docs/` folder are committed to master, the site automatically gets redeployed.
+When changes to the `docs/` folder are committed to main, the site automatically gets redeployed.

 ## Contributing